nullromo/cash.nvim/README.md

 ## 🤑 TODO List

 -   Make current number and current color display next to clock.
 -   Create better debug function other than current `<Leader>v`.
 -   Debug case sensitivity and try to respect `smartcase` and `ignorecase`.
     Right now, searching for `asdf` in cash register 1 will match `Asdf`, `ASDF`, etc, but then switching to cash register 2 will make the `matchadd()` require an exact case match.
 -   Add `?+` and `?-` (or `?n` and `?p`, or `?h` and `?l`, or `?j` and `?k`, or `?/` and `??`) mappings to move laterally between cash registers.
 -   Add argument to `:ResetCashRegisters` command to clear a given cash register.
 -   Make `:clc` into a function to users can map it how they want.
 -   Handle global `matchadd`.
 Everything is mega-broken when you try to use more than 1 window : (
 -   Make sure `:ResetCashRegisters` can finish executing even if it hits an error during `matchdelete`.
 It should be sure to clear the match ID array too.
 -   Allow the user to customize their `?` key.
 -   use 💴, 💷, and 🏦 in the readme somewhere
+-   Make a debug function that shows all the colors in a temporary buffer.
+    ```
+    -- debug
+    --vim.fn.matchadd('SearchPattern1', 'SearchPattern1', -1)
+    --vim.fn.matchadd('SearchPattern2', 'SearchPattern2', -1)
+    --vim.fn.matchadd('SearchPattern3', 'SearchPattern3', -1)
+    --vim.fn.matchadd('SearchPattern4', 'SearchPattern4', -1)
+    --vim.fn.matchadd('SearchPattern5', 'SearchPattern5', -1)
+    --vim.fn.matchadd('SearchPattern6', 'SearchPattern6', -1)
+    --vim.fn.matchadd('SearchPattern7', 'SearchPattern7', -1)
+    --vim.fn.matchadd('SearchPattern8', 'SearchPattern8', -1)
+    --vim.fn.matchadd('SearchPattern9', 'SearchPattern9', -1)
+    ```

 ## 🪙 Other Tips